tstromberg/time-to-k8s/README.md

 In a previous generation of this graph, we were able to detect a performance regression with the v1.19 Kubelet inside of minikube.

-## Example: Local Kubernetes releases
+## Example: Local Kubernetes distributions

 ![Local Kubernetes graph](https://github.com/tstromberg/time-to-k8s/blob/master/images/local.png)
 This graph was generated from: